the-teachingRSE-project/competencies/competencies.md

     LIBS&
     Does not emphasise code reusability and sharing/distribution. & Puts greater focus on reusability/sharing, but likely not as part of the project aims.& May want to develop reusable shareable outputs for a specific case.
-Needs easy resources.& Focuses on quality and best practices.
+Needs clear guidelines.& Focuses on quality and best practices.
 Reusability/packaging driven by project needs and spec.& Should provide policies on reusability/sharing.
 May be driven by requirements/policies of the funding agency.
     \\\hline